FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

    composer require ebt/ebt-blog:@dev

-Composer creates a symlink :file:`typo3conf/ext/<extension_key>/` to your extension during installation.
+which will cause a symlink :file:`typo3conf/ext/<extension_key>/` to your extension to be created and the extension to be recognized in the Extension Manager.

+Now install the extension in the Extension Manager.

 6.b.
 Legacy mode
 ----------------